fkoolhoven/fractol/README.md

 # Important Learnings

 This project was my introduction into programming graphics.
 I learned to use a simple graphics library, practiced event handling and gained some insight into optimization.
 Additionally I learned about the mathematical notion of complex numbers.
 The most challening part of this project for me was generating the colors and having them blend into each other.
 I dove into the concept of linear interpolation for this, which wasn't mandatory.
+I passed the project with 115%.

 # Contact